niklasbt/notebook/README.md

 ### Creating projects and entries

+At the moment, I envision a workflow based around `projects`, where each entry is assigned to a particular project.
+Project and entry creation is centralized in the helper script `note.py`, which calls upon the content creation scripts in the `lib` folder.

-At the moment, I envision a workflow based around `projects`.
-To create a project, use the helper script `lib/project.py` which will ask for a project name (`name`), a project nickname (`short_name`; which is the tag used to label entries as belonging to the project), and a short project description.
+When you create a project, the program will ask for a project name (`name`), a project nickname (`short_name`; which is the tag used to label entries as belonging to the project), and a short project description.
 This will create a project file `_projects/short_name.md`, which will be listed under the `Projects` page in the notebook.

-Alternatively, use the helper script `lib/entry.py` and select option `0: New project` to create a new project along with its first entry.
-The `lib/entry.py` script can be used to create new entries assigned to existing projects as well.
-This script will ask for a long a short title for the entry (`title` and `short_title`), and will automatically create the markdown file `_posts/YYYY-MM-DD-short_title.md`.
+Alternatively, when creating a new entry, you can choose option `0: New project` to create a new project along with its first entry.
+New entries assigned to existing projects as well.
+When creating an entry, the program will ask for a long and a short title for the entry (`title` and `short_title`), and will automatically create the markdown file `_posts/YYYY-MM-DD-short_title.md`.

 #### Templates

 You can also create custom entry templates, if you plan on creating cookiecutter-type entries.
-Simply write a markdown file with the desired boilerplate and then run the `lib/template.py` script on it, which will create a template script in `lib/templates` which will be appended to the list of available templates when using `lib/entry.py`.
+Simply write a markdown file with the desired boilerplate and then select `2: New template`, from `note.py`, which will create a template script in `lib/templates` that will be appended to the list of available templates when creating entries.

 Alternatively, you can create your own template manually and save it in the `lib/templates` folder.
 The template must be a python script containing the `get_body()` function (which is called by `lib/entry.py`):